 Louis' home in Paris, the Tuileries palace.

 Louis XVI was a devout Catholic, and he was troubled by it all.
-More suspicion was heaped upon him by the public.
-He was accused of sheltering priests who had refused to take the oath of loyalty to the state.
-In April, Louis wanted to perform his annual Easter devotion at Saint-Cloud, ten miles west of Paris, but a mob surrounded his carriage and prevented his departure.
+More suspicion was heaped upon him by those supporting the revolution.
+Louis was accused of sheltering priests who had refused to take the oath of loyalty to the state.
+In April 1791, Louis wanted to perform his annual Easter devotion at Saint-Cloud, ten miles west of Paris, but a mob surrounded his carriage and prevented his departure.

-Louis was feeling harassed by revolutionist zeal.
-He was irked by being made as a prisoner in his palace and by revolutionary soldiers keeping a guardian eye on his wife as she slept.
-And he was upset that those in power forced upon him the priests that they approved – "constitutional" priests pledged to the state – rather than the confessors and priests of his choice.
+Louis was feeling harassed by the zeal of those supporting revolution.
+He was irked by being made a prisoner in his palace and by revolutionary soldiers keeping an eye on his wife as she slept.
+And he was upset by those in power having forced upon him "constitutional" priests pledged to the state rather than the confessors and priests of his choice.

-In June, 1791, he wrote a note denouncing the revolution and on June 20 fled with his family disguised as servants.
-He was caught about 20 kilometers from the border of what was then the Austrian Netherlands (today, Belgium).
+King Louis wrote a note denouncing the revolution and on June 20 he fled in disguise with his family.
+He was caught about 20 kilometers from the Austrian Netherlands (today, Belgium).
 On June 25 he was returned to his Tuileries palace.
 The king was now more obviously a prisoner, and the National Assembly suspended his official powers.

-In July, the National Assembly split over whether the king should be absolved for his attempt to flee.
-The following day, a Parisian mob, wanting to save France from a traitor-king, rioted.
-The National Guard, led by Lafayette (of American Revolution fame), dispersed the demonstration by firing into it, striking about sixty of the demonstrators, and this convinced people in Paris that deputies to the National Assembly despised ordinary people.
+In July the National Assembly split over whether the king should be absolved for his attempt to flee.
+The following day a Parisian mob, wanting to save France from a traitor-king, rioted.
+The National Guard, still led by Lafayette, dispersed the demonstration by firing into it, striking about sixty of the demonstrators, and this convinced people in Paris that deputies to the National Assembly despised ordinary people.

-However much deputies to the National Assembly were displeased by Louis XVI, they wanted a constitutional monarchy.
-They remained afraid of the masses, believing that extending the revolution would lead to complete democracy and demands for the redistribution of property and sharing of property.
+However much deputies to the National Assembly were displeased by Louis XVI, they still wanted a constitutional monarchy not unlike what existed in Great Britain, and they remained afraid of the extremism of the propertyless, including demands for the sharing of property.
 In August the deputies altered a number of clauses in the constitution, adding protections for property owners.

 The constitution was completed on September 3 and sent to the king for acceptance.
-The constitution confirmed the existence of an hereditary monarchy with limited veto powers: the king could temporarily stall legislation with his veto but he could not veto any legislation permanently.
+The constitution confirmed the existence of a hereditary monarchy with limited veto powers: the king could temporarily stall legislation with his veto but he could not veto any legislation permanently.
 The king was to have no control over the army, no authority over local governments, and he could send no representatives to serve in parliament.
-There was to be a single legislative house – rather than two houses as in the United States.
+There was to be a single legislative house.
 All judges were to be elected, and voting was to be by all who paid taxes equivalent to three days wages or more.
 The constitution repeated some of what was said in the Declaration of the Rights of Men and Citizens: all men were said to be born with equal rights, and everyone was said to be free to speak, write or print his opinions provided he did not abuse this privilege.
 And the amount of taxes that a person paid was to be based on the amount of wealth he possessed.

 The king gave his acceptance of the new constitution on September 13.
 Amid widespread rejoicing, the revolution appeared complete.
-Public opinion was largely on the revolution's side, with some aggravations as a result of government attempts to exercise authority over religion.
-The revolution appeared able to handle opposition plots here and there.
-But among the supporers of revolution there was the generally unrecognized threat of over-reaction.
+Public opinion appeared largely supportive, with some aggravations as a result of government attempts to exercise authority over religion.
+The revolution appeared able to handle opposition plots here and there, but the common menace of over-reaction remained.